 Make a claim of exemption for wage garnishment

-Wage garnishment is when the debt collector has your employer take up to 20% of your wages to pay the money you owe.
-If this prevents you for paying for your family’s basic needs, you can file a Claim of Exemption to ask to lower the amount being taken.
+Wage garnishment is when a judgment creditor (someone you owe money to after a court order) or debt collector has your employer take up to 20% of your wages to pay the money you owe.
+If this prevents you from paying for your family’s basic needs, you can file a Claim of Exemption to ask to lower the amount being taken.

 Important things to know